bucketeer-io/bucketeer-docs/docs/sdk/client-side/flutter/index.md

 :::note

-1- You need to register your FCM API Key on the admin console.
-[See more](#).<br />
+1. You need to register your FCM API Key on the admin console.
+Check the [Pushes](/integration/pushes) section to learn how to do it.
-2- This feature may not work if the user has the notification disabled.
+2. This feature may not work if the user has the notification disabled.

 :::